 The North Face Men's Venture 2 Jacket is a functional jacket in the budget to mid-range side of the rain shell category.
 If you shop around, you will probably get away with anywhere from 70 to 100 dollars which is a pretty good deal.
 Check out the pricing table above as well as the coupon links in the side bar as you may be able to get an even bigger discount on the jacket with them.

 I think for functional capability and features the Venture provides, it is fairly priced.
 It will cover the needs of most average hikers and won't break the bank in the process so it is worth putting on your review list for sure.
+Click on any of the links in this page to check for an up to date price.

 The jacket will also be perfect for lots of standard day-to-day use too.